Nepal-Visa-Informatio-Tourist-Visa-Requirements-Fees-Process

 How to Obtain a Nepal Tourist Visa

-Visa on Arrival: Most visitors choose to get their tourist visa upon arrival at Nepal's international airport or at designated border checkpoints.
+Most visitors choose to get their tourist visa upon arrival at Nepal’s international airport or at designated border checkpoints.
 Travelers can also complete the online arrival form in advance to save time.

-Apply Before Travel: Alternatively, you can apply for a visa at a Nepalese embassy or consulate in your home country before your trip.
+Alternatively, you can apply for a visa at a Nepalese embassy or consulate in your home country before your trip.

-For Nepal e visa application: https://nepaliport.immigration.gov.np/
+For the Nepal e-visa application:

-Requirements for Nepal visa
+Requirements for a Nepal Visa

 • A passport valid for at least 6 months beyond your arrival date